stm32-periph/stm32f4/Project/STM32F4xx_StdPeriph_Examples/FMC/FMC_SDRAM_DataMemory/readme.txt

 @par Example Description

-This example shows how to use the MT48LC2M3B2B5-7E SDRAM mounted on STM324x9I-EVAL as data memory (including heap and stack).
+This example shows how to use the MT48LC2M3B2B5-7E SDRAM mounted on STM324x9I-EVAL RevB as data memory (including heap and stack).

 The example scenario does not reflect a real application case, its purpose is to provide only the procedure to follow to use the external SDRAM as data memory.